gvwilson/thirdbit/fiction/maddy-roo/index.md

 ## Crash Landing

-Maddy's initial fright at being airborne was instantly replaced by full-blown terror.
+Maddy's initial fright at being airborne instantly gave way to full-blown terror.
 There was just enough light for her to see how high they were and how far they'd fall if one of the straps broke or the windmill on Dockety's back stopped working or—